Summary

 Details

 This study aims to launch an effectiveness-implementation hybrid randomized trial to adapt a multi-faceted hypertension (HTN) management program shown to work in integrated healthcare delivery systems to a safety net healthcare system, San Francisco Health Network (SFHN).
 In Aim 1 of this study, investigators will offer patients brief in-person training to support their use of the online patient portal and basics about text messaging.
 Investigators will examine pre-post training changes in technology use overall as well as by specific patient subgroups with known differences in technology uptake.
-In Aim 2 investigators will conduct a two-arm randomized clinical trial to assess the effectiveness of enhanced digital communication via portal messaging and texting vs. usual care on primary outcomes of blood pressure (BP) control and BP medication adherence at 12 months.
+In Aim 2 investigators will conduct a three-arm randomized controlled trial to compare varying levels of implementation support: 1) cellular-enabled blood pressure (BP) monitors (with minimal implementation support), 2) cellular-enabled BP monitors with protocol-based implementation support (text reminders for patients; aggregated BP summaries sent to primary care providers), and 3) cellular-enabled BP monitors and pharmacist-led support (pharmacist coaching and independent medication adjustments).
 In Aim 3 investigators will use a mixed methods approach to evaluate key implementation outcomes, guided by the Reach, Effectiveness, Adoption, Implementation, and Maintenance (RE-AIM) framework, of adapting an existing, evidence-based home BP monitoring program.

 Keywords